Access Management

 There are several access roles in Bloomreach Engagement out of the box.
 To make it easy for you to quickly understand the scope of the role, all of them abide by the following naming convention: The first word or two represents the section of the application, and the later the extent of the permission.

-When it comes to the extent of the permission, there are levels of roles with an increasing set of permissions, creating a kind of hierarchy of roles, as described in the flowchart below.
-Higher-level roles inherit all permissions from lower ones and lower levels never allow functions from higher-level roles.
+Regarding the extent of the permission, there are levels of roles with an increasing set of permissions, creating a hierarchy of roles, as described in the flowchart below.
+Higher-level roles inherit all permissions from the lower ones, and lower levels never allow functions from higher-level roles.
 For example, while an Admin has access to all other functions, sole Editors cannot publish or export from Bloomreach Engagement (they can only do the task they are assigned and abilities hierarchically beneath them).
 All standalone roles follow this hierarchy and naming.

 2000